Jackson Street Storm Drain System

 The Jackson Street Storm Drain Project will provide a critical link between the lower and upper Montclair Basin system for managing stormwater and offer improved flood protection for residents and businesses in the project area between Colfax and 12th Avenues, from Jackson to Albion Streets.

-The Montclair Drainage Basin is over nine square miles and is Denver’s largest drainage basin without an open waterway.
-The result is significant, persistent flooding problems for homes and businesses during heavy rainstorms and other storm events.
+The Montclair Drainage Basin is over nine square miles and has had a long history of significant, persistent flooding problems for homes and businesses during heavy rainstorms and other storm events.
 Rain that falls in the drainage basin becomes storm runoff that flows in a northwesterly direction, ultimately draining into the South Platte River.

 The Montclair Basin has been identified as a priority basin for storm drainage and water quality improvements.
 The expanded and improved Jackson Street Storm Drain System will ultimately provide additional capacity for the upstream area around Hale Parkway.